Microsoft will fight US over $68.7B Activision Blizzard deal

 Microsoft is headed for a battle with the Federal Trade Commission over whether the U.S. will block the tech giant’s planned takeover of video game company Activision Blizzard.

-Microsoft on Thursday filed a formal challenge to the FTC lawsuit’s declaring the $68.7 billion deal an illegal acquisition that should be stopped.
+Microsoft on Thursday filed a formal response to the FTC’s claims that the $68.7 billion deal is an illegal acquisition that should be stopped.

 After years of avoiding the political backlash that has been directed at big tech peers such as Amazon and Google, the software giant now appears to be on a collision course with U.S. regulators emboldened by President Joe Biden’s push to get tough on anti-competitive behavior.